Table of Contents | Introduction | Home

 Commentary on the Definitions

 A definition is reversible.
-That means that when certain conditions are satisfied, then we may use that word.
-And conversely, if we use that word, that implies that those conditions have been satisfied.
+That means that when the conditions of the definition are satisfied, then not only may we use that word.
+Conversely, if we use that word, that implies those conditions have been satisfied.
 A definition is equivalent to an if and only if sentence.

 How can we know when things are equal?
 That is one of the main questions of geometry.
-The definition of a circle provides our first way of knowing that two straight lines could be equal.
+The definition (and existence) of a circle provides our first way of knowing that two straight lines could be equal.
 Because if we know that a figure is a circle, then we would know that any two radii are equal.
-(Definitions 15 and 17.)
+(Definition 16.)

-We have chosen not to define a "point," although Euclid does. ("A point is that which has no part."
-That is, it cannot be divided.
-Most significantly, Euclid adds, "The extremities of a line are points.")
-And we have not defined a "line," although again Euclid does. ("A line is length without breadth.")
-Since there is never occasion to prove that something is a point or a line, a definition of one is not logically required.
+We have not formally defined a point, although Euclid does.
+"A point is that which has no part."
+That is, it is indivisible.
+Most significantly, Euclid adds, "The extremities of a line are points."
+Thus when a line exists—when it has been drawn, its endpoints also exist.
+And we have not defined a "line," although again Euclid does.
+"A line is length without breadth."
+Euclid defines them because they are rudimentary ideas in geometry.
+But since there is never occasion to prove that something is a point or a line, a definition of one is not logically required.

 Commentary on the Postulates